iltercengiz/NumberFormatter.iOS/Readme.md

-A simple number-formatter-as-you-type sample to be used in number entries

 ## NumberFormatter

 An example for phone number input in Objective-C. Includes as-you-type-formatter and verification.
 Useful for apps using phone number as a verification system.